 4. Examples to provide evidence of your ability: Here’s where you introduce a teaser for your two or three well-rehearsed success stories.
 These stories are relevant examples that you want them to ask you about, so that you can share them in detail in an engaging way.
 For your pitch, say just enough about these stories to make them want to learn more.
 Usually they can be pulled right from bullet points in your resume summary section.
 Make these examples accomplishment oriented.
 You might say “For example, at IBM I initiated an analysis that identified an entirely new customer segment, resulting in a market opportunity valued at over $50 million by the company.”

-5. Create a conclusion: Say something like “Underlying my success…” or, to continue with the business analysis director example: “I think my ability to build productive, influential relationships with stakeholders at every level of the organization has been a key driver of my success, in addition to my analytic skills.”
+5. Create a conclusion: Say something like “Underlying my success…” or, to continue with the business analysis director example: “I think my ability to build productive, influential relationships with stakeholders at every level of the organization has been a key driver of my success, in addition to my team leadership and analytic skills.”

 6. Change the subject back to them: For example, say something like “And I’m excited to be talking with you because…<now tell them specifically why you want to work there>…and I wanted to ask you about…<now ask them a question to turn your meeting into a conversation about their challenges and how you can help.>”